dj311/keybase-wg/README.md

 # keybase-wg

+Note: Please see the current [status](#is-it-usable-yet-not-really) of the project before using.

 This project gives Keybase teams quick and easy access to their own virtual private network.
 To use it, make sure the Keybase daemon is open and logged in, then run `keybase-wg --team=<name>`. `CTRL+C` will leave the network, and close down the program.